FAIR2-for-research-software/Documentation/episodes/docstrings.md

 If you’re publishing a research software package, one of the most common ways that its users will learn to interact with the code is by reading the documentation **for each individual function**.

-We learned about _functions_ in an earlier module.
+We learned about _functions_ in an earlier module on software design principles.
 Functions help us to break our code into smaller units that have a single purpose.
 By documenting those functions effectively, we aim to **explain their purpose** to future users and maintainers of that code.
 We also need to describe all the expected inputs and outputs of the function.

 ## Documentation strings